acezxn/PathTracker/README.md

 - Simultes pure pursuit and ramsete algorithm
 - Customized lookahead search algorithm to allow overlapped paths
 - Record the scene and export to png and gif

+### Strategy maker

+Extends the path generator and allow multiple paths with different tracking algorithms to be planned and combined into one "strategy."
+The strategies generated would be stored in the strats directory, and simulated with the strategy maker.

+**Structures of a strategy folder**

+- actions.csv: A csv file that programs the order and the way each path is followed.
+​For example, RAMSETE,1,0 means to use RAMSETE to follow path 1 (the third value has no meaning).
+- ​control_points: A folder that contains user inputted control points of each path, whereas the paths would be ordered numerically.
+- paths: A folder that contains cutmull rom generated paths, which would be numerically ordered.
+​